BrianOSullivanGit/stochasticSim/README.md

                                  42 \
                                    T_X1_HG00110.chr21.exons_ranges_25x_76bp.spiked.sam
 ```
 Note that input BAM files must be indexed.
-Note that input BAM files must be indexed.

-The format of the somatic mutation config file is,

 Each line in the somatic mutation config file specifies a variant for spike-in, in tab separated format containing chromosome, target locus, alt. allele, allele frequency as per the example below.
 The file must be sorted in coordinate order prior to spike-in.
+An example of a simple somatic mutation config file is shown below.

 ```
 #CHROM    POS    ALT    AF